published under CC BY-NC-ND 2.0 license by Alessandro Longhi

 Heritage

-The east of Sri Lanka had been flourishing Buddhist Farming communities in the ancient past which goes back to pre-christian era.
-Number of large armic complexes and Buddhist ruins of this lost civilization can be seen around Arugam Bay.
+The east of Sri Lanka had flourishing Buddhist Farming communities in the ancient past which goes back to the pre-Christian era.
+Several large armic complexes and Buddhist ruins of this lost civilization can be seen around Arugam Bay.

-Muhudu Maha Viharaya – Lying in the town of Pottuvil on the beach, some believe that this is the place where Queen Vihara Maha Devi and her entourage were washed ashore (in 2nd century BC) and not at Kirinda.
-Number of ancient statues and and remain of building discovered buried in the sand.
+Muhudu Maha Viharaya – Lying in the town of Pottuvil on the beach, some believe that this is the place where Queen Vihara Maha Devi and her entourage were washed ashore (in the 2nd century BC) and not at Kirinda.
+A number of ancient statues and remains of buildings were discovered buried in the sand.

-Lahugala Magul Maha Viharaya – This temple is said to be built by King Kavanthissa in the 2nd Century BC on the location where the King married the princess Vihara Maha Devi.
+Lahugala Magul Maha Viharaya – This temple is said to have been built by King Kavanthissa in the 2nd Century BC on the location where the King married the princess Vihara Maha Devi.

 Neelagiri Maha Seya – Neelagiri Seya is the largest Buddhist Stupa in the Eastern Province.
 The stupa, located in the Lahugala Forest Reserve has been neglected for over 30 years due to the LTTE Terrorist activities in the area.
-The stupa is believed to be build by King Kawantissa (3rd Century BC) or King Bhatikabaya (20 BC-9 AC) and has been renovated on the 7th century.
+The stupa is believed to have been built by King Kawantissa (3rd Century BC) or King Bhatikabaya (20 BC-9 AC) and has been renovated in the 7th century.

-Ancient Kudumbigala Monastery -Lies atop of a massive rock 25 km from Arugambay.
-Kudumbigala monastic complex was built in 246 BC, during the time of King Devanampiyatissa.
+Ancient Kudumbigala Monastery -Lies atop a massive rock 25 km from Arugambay.
+The Kudumbigala monastic complex was built in 246 BC, during the time of King Devanampiyatissa.
 It was first established as a refuge for the Buddhist monks who wanted to get away from the busy Cities.
-Archaeologists had discovered over 200 rock caves belonging to this forgotten monastery.
+Archaeologists have discovered over 200 rock caves belonging to this forgotten monastery.

 Also See